Last Updated on July 1, 2025 by George Pavlopoulos

 My travel videos with the DJI Osmo Pocket

-Whenever I upload a new travel video, I will add it to this post.
+Whenever I upload a new travel video, I will update this post to include it.
 Therefore, make sure to bookmark the article or follow me on YouTube.

 Astypalaia, Greece

 I had the DJI Osmo Pocket for a couple of days when I decided to fly to Astypalaia (July 2019).
 I haven’t used the device outdoors, and I just tried to learn the settings with some silly clips at home.
-Therefore, traveling to the small Greek island of Astypalaia was a challenge: I wanted to have decent footage without even knowing how to really use the camera.
+Therefore, traveling to the small Greek island of Astypalaia was a challenge: I wanted to capture decent footage without even knowing how to use the camera effectively.
 And here’s what I got.

 Anafi, Greece

 A couple of months later, in mid-September 2019, I traveled to another Greek island.
 Anafi is a remote island in the Aegean Sea, and I thought of shooting another travel video with the DJI Osmo Pocket.
-By this time, I have stopped filming with my Sony a6300, and I shot my travel videos entirely with the DJI Osmo Pocket.
-Anafi is one of these unique destinations where you want to take photos and videos all the time.
+By this time, I had stopped filming with my Sony a6300, and I shot my travel videos entirely with the DJI Osmo Pocket.
+Anafi is one of these unique destinations where you want to take photos and videos constantly.
 So, here is my travel video from Anafi.

 Bucharest, Romania: Izvor Park

 This is actually the first of the two videos I filmed in Bucharest.
-Instead of presenting a travel video dealing with the city in total, I preferred to shoot a clip in a specific location.
-Izvor Park had still snow the day I visited it, and I thought of getting some fleeting impressions.
+Instead of presenting a travel video that covers the city in its entirety, I preferred to shoot a clip in a specific location.
+Izvor Park still had snow on the day I visited it, and I thought of getting some fleeting impressions.

 Bucharest, Romania: The Palace of the Parliament